google/WebFundamentals/src/content/en/updates/2017/12/device-memory.md

 With this technique you can create one or more versions of your application script(s) and respond to requests from the client conditionally based on the value set in the `Device-Memory` header.
-These versions don't need to be completely different logic (that's hard to maintain), most of the time the "lite" version will just exclude features that may be expensive and not critical to the user experience.
+These versions don't need to contain completely different code (as that's harder to maintain).
+Most of the time the "lite" version will just exclude features that may be expensive and not critical to the user experience.